aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **Builder (97)** - Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 - **Chain of Responsibility (223)** - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
 This pattern use delegation less heavily.
 This pattern handles requests by forwarding them from one object to another along a chain of objects.
 Sometimes this request carries with it a reference to the original object receiving the request, in which case the pattern is using delegation.
+Chain of Responsibility (223) also results in communication patterns that inheritance doesn't reveal.

 - **Command (233)** - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
 Yield objects whose only responsibilities are to implement a request on another object or group of objects.

 - **Composite (163)**- Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly. introduces an abstraction for treating objects uniformly that doesn't have a physical counterpart.
+Composite (163) is especially useful for building complex run-time structures

 - **Decorator (175)** - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
+Decorator (175) is especially useful for building complex run-time structures.

 - **Facade (185)** - Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
 It describes how to represent complete subsystems as objects.